xebialabs/overthere/README.md

 </tr>
 </table>

+<a name="smb_cifs"></a>
+## SMB 2.x/CIFS, WinRM and Telnet

+<a name="smb"></a>
+### SMB 2.x

+The SMB 2.x protocol implementation of Overthere uses the prevalent [SMB protocol](http://en.wikipedia.org/wiki/Server_Message_Block) for file manipulation and, depending on the settings, using either [WinRM](http://en.wikipedia.org/wiki/WS-Management) or [Telnet](http://en.wikipedia.org/wiki/Telnet) for process execution.

 <a name="cifs"></a>
-## CIFS, WinRM and Telnet
+### CIFS

-The CIFS protocol implementation of Overthere uses the [CIFS protocol](http://en.wikipedia.org/wiki/Server_Message_Block), also known as SMB, for file manipulation and, depending on the settings, uses either [WinRM](http://en.wikipedia.org/wiki/WS-Management) or [Telnet](http://en.wikipedia.org/wiki/Telnet) for process execution.
-You will most likely not need to install new software although you might need to enable and configure some services:
+The CIFS protocol implementation of Overthere uses public variant of the original Server Message Block (SMB) protocol developed by Microsoft known as [CIFS protocol](http://en.wikipedia.org/wiki/Server_Message_Block), for file manipulation and, depending on the settings, uses either [WinRM](http://en.wikipedia.org/wiki/WS-Management) or [Telnet](http://en.wikipedia.org/wiki/Telnet) for process execution.
+CIFS is widely regarded as an obsolete protocol and users are encouraged to prefer a SMB protocol over a CIFS.
+Support for CIFS is deprecated and will be removed from subsequent releases.

+### SMB 2.x and CIFS
+These protocols are only supported for Windows hosts, you will most likely not need to install new software although you might need to enable and configure some services:

-* The built-in file sharing capabilities of Windows are based on CIFS and are therefore available and enabled by default.
+* The built-in file sharing capabilities of Windows are based on CIFS/SMB and are therefore available and enabled by default.
 * WinRM is available on Windows Server 2008 and up.
 Overthere supports basic authentication for local accounts and Kerberos authentication for domain accounts.
-Overthere has a built-in WinRM library that can be used from all operating systems by setting the [**connectionType**](#cifs_connectionType) connection option to __WINRM_INTERNAL__.
-When connecting from a host that runs Windows, or when using a "winrs proxy host" that runs Windows, the native WinRM capabilities of Windows, i.e. the `winrs` command, can be used by setting the [**connectionType**](#cifs_connectionType) connection option to __WINRM_NATIVE__.
+Overthere has a built-in WinRM library that can be used from all operating systems by setting the [**connectionType**](#smb_cifs_connectionType) connection option to __WINRM_INTERNAL__.
+When connecting from a host that runs Windows, or when using a "winrs proxy host" that runs Windows, the native WinRM capabilities of Windows, i.e. the `winrs` command, can be used by setting the [**connectionType**](#smb_cifs_connectionType) connection option to __WINRM_NATIVE__.
 * A Telnet Server is available on all Windows Server versions although it might not be enabled.

 ### Password limitations